 The Green Activities Programme team works in collaboration with a range of environmental organisations such as the National Trust, Somerset Wildlife Trusts, Exmoor National Park, Forestry Commission as well as many others, to allow young people to come into more contact with their local protected natural areas.
 To encourage involvement, SRYP has offered a number of Green Taster Days.

-A report on the recent project can be found at this link.
+A report on a recent project can be found at this link.

 Gaining skills, confidence and employability for rural living…

-“As well as the obvious benefits of gaining new skills and a nationally recognised award, the young people get a lot from simply working together and being outside” said Project Worker Barney Simmons.
+“As well as the obvious benefits of gaining new skills and a nationally recognised award, the young people get a lot from simply working together and being outside” says Project Worker Barney Simmons.